benaitcheson/T2A2_Marketplace_App/README.md

-(R17)
+> (R17)

-*Complete discussion of the project’s models with an understanding of how its active record associations function*
+> *Complete discussion of the project’s models with an understanding of how its active record associations function*

 ### Rails Controller

-Describe the way tasks are allocated and tracked in the project.
+A Controller was created with a ```rails g controller``` function in the terminal for both the Client and the Planner.

-(R20)
+> (R20)

-*Shows significant planning for how tasks are planned and tracked, including a full description of the process and of the tools used*
+> *Shows significant planning for how tasks are planned and tracked, including a full description of the process and of the tools used*

 ---